glazrtom/conventional-gitmoji-intellij-config/README.md

 ## License and attribution

 This configuration is implementation of the [conventional gitmoji concept](https://conventional-gitmoji.web.app/) created by [Ackee](https://ackee.cz).
-It is an independent configuration for use with the Gitmoji Plus Commit Button plugin.
+It is an configuration for use with the [Gitmoji Plus Commit Button plugin](https://plugins.jetbrains.com/plugin/12383-gitmoji-plus-commit-button).

 ## Contributions